Shopify vs Etsy

 • Shopify for $79 per month.
 With this plan, your transaction fee drops to 2.6% plus $0.30 per online transaction.
 In addition, it includes all the Basic Shopify features, this time with five employee accounts, and the option for customers to use gift cards.

 • Advanced Shopify for $299 per month.
-Here your online transaction fees are reduced to 2.4% plus $0.30 per sale.
-In addition, with the advanced plan, you’ll be able to radically scale up your sales and capabilities, plus 15 employee accounts and advanced reporting.
+Your online transaction fees are reduced to 2.4% plus $0.30 per sale.
+In addition, with the advanced plan, you’ll be able to scale up your sales and capabilities radically, plus 15 employee accounts and advanced reporting.

 • Shopify Plus is a quote-based plan for high-volume sales of up to thousands of transactions per minute.
 The fees and other costs will depend on your specific requirements.